WhoSayin52/raytrace_renderer/README.md

 - [Conclusion](#conclusion)

 ## Description
-A real-time 3D software ray-trace renderer built from scratch using only the Win32 API.
+A 3D software ray-trace renderer built from scratch using only the Win32 API.
 The renderer implements the Phong lighting model and supports shadows and reflections, with all rendering performed on the CPU.

 ### Tools